thenorthsolution/Kirin/README.md

 # Kirin

-Start your minecraft server in Discord
+Start your Minecraft servers on Discord

 > NOTE: This bot only works for servers in the same machine

 ## Installation

-Download the latest release [here](https://github.com/FalloutStudios/Kirin/releases/latest) then extract the files to a folder.
-You can also clone the repository using `git clone https://github.com/FalloutStudios/Kirin`
+Download the latest release [here](https://github.com/thenorthsolution/Kirin/releases/latest) then extract the files to a folder.
+You can also clone the repository using `git clone https://github.com/thenorthsolution/Kirin`

 To install all dependencies, run
 ```